2024-2025 Out-of-District Request Process

 - Please review Board Policy JBCD, Transfers and Withdrawals.

-- After review, parents/guardians will receive a notification.
+- After review, parents/guardians will receive a notification by email.
 Application for out-of-district status does not guarantee acceptance.

 Questions regarding the reason for denial need to be directed to the school principal who declined the request for admittance.
 Appeals for denied requests must be received in writing within 15 days from the date of the denial.
 Appeals may be mailed or hand-delivered to the Forsyth County Board of Education/Professional Development Center, 1120 Dahlonega Highway, Cumming, GA 30040 to the attention of Mitch Young, Deputy Superintendent.
 Your appeal letter will be presented to the Board of Education in Executive Session.
 A letter informing you of their final decision will be emailed to you.